Salah-Wassim/pgcd/README.md

-Ce code permet de :
+This code allows you to :

- - Trouver le PGCD pour les entiers du tableau b
+ - Find the PGCD for the integers in table b
- - Trouver tous les diviseurs du PGCD
+ - Find all PGCD divisors
- - Vérifier si le PGCD est facteur des entiers contenus dans le tableau a
+ - Check whether the PGCD is a factor of the integers contained in table a